Reticulocyte count, retic

 Other factors aren't likely to affect your results.

-You may need to avoid eating or drinking anything but water before your test.
-Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+Tell your healthcare provider about all medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don't need a prescription and any illegal drugs you may use.